 MAS will not be regulating all entities which collect/disseminate data since data may be collected for private use, research or other purposes not necessitating regulation.
 Thus TRs which will be subject to regulation under the SFA will be defined as “a facility for the collection and dissemination of data on derivative contracts that are subject to a reporting mandate”.

 Authorisation framework for TRs

 TRs which have to be authorised by MAS will be subject to a single-tier regulatory regime.
-The two categories of TRs which will be regulated are: (i) Approved trade repository, which are locally incorporated TRs and (ii) Recognised overseas trade repository, for foreign incorporated TRs.
+The two categories of TRs which will be regulated are: (i) Approved trade repository, which is locally incorporated TRs and (ii) Recognised overseas trade repository, for foreign incorporated TRs.

 Both categories will be subject to the same standards on risk management and requirements in relation to the collection, maintenance and dissemination of data.
-However the requirements on the overseas TR will be deemed to be met if it is subject to comparable obligations in its home jurisdiction.
+However, the requirements on the overseas TR will be deemed to be met if it is subject to comparable obligations in its home jurisdiction.
 These standards will be adapted from international standards, which have yet to be finalised.

 This update is provided to you for general information and should not be relied upon as legal advice.

 Bill is an English lawyer who is also registered to practise Singapore law and he is recognised by professional and commercial publications.
 According to Chambers and Partners, Bill is “experienced in providing regulatory advice and drafting fund documentation.”
 For 2020, investment funds, IFLR1000 has rated him as “Highly Regarded” and Asialaw Leading Lawyers has ranked him as a “Distinguished practitioner”.